RandomSearch18/Setting-Up-j2me-in-2025-archlinux/README.md

 Set it as your default jre with `sudo archlinux-java set java-8-openjdk-32`

 # Enable Multilib
-* I don't know exactly what you need installed but you need lib32-libxtst for sure
+* I don't know exactly what you need installed but libraries reported to me include
+* lib32-libxtst
+* lib32-libxrender

 # Download sun-wtk from the AUR
 * Self explanatory